liquid-rocketry-illinois/flight-computer-lite-hw/README.md

 * A piezoelectric buzzer to provide audial status information before launch and after landing
 * a USB-C port for programming and serial communication with the RP2040
 * A 2S LiPo battery connector
-* A DC-DC buck converter to convert the raw battery voltage into a constant voltage rail
+* A DC-DC converter and a high-PSRR linear regulator